ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In SDK Generator Guide.md

 ## Installation

-- Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In SDK Generator` packages from the latest release assets.
+- Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.

-- Install the `InstrumentStudio Plug-In SDK`, followed by the `InstrumentStudio Plug-In SDK Generator`.
+- Install the `InstrumentStudio Plug-In SDK`, followed by the `InstrumentStudio Plug-In Generator`.

 ## Developing a LabVIEW InstrumentStudio Plug-In